-Policy 1.13.3: For purposes of using the Flex Provision of this Plan, the Future Land Use categories of the adjacent properties shall extend to the centerline of the right-of-way.
-In locations where these rights of way are designated Public on the FLUM, the regulatory plan categories shall be used instead.
+Policy 1.13.3: For purposes of using this Plan and the Flex Provision herein, the Future Land Use categories of the adjacent properties shall extend to the centerline of the right- of-way.

 Compatibility

 Objective 1.14: In order to provide orderly development throughout the City and to maintain a high quality urban environment for residents and business, the City shall implement compatibility provisions.